exercism/javascript/exercises/concept/recycling-robot/.docs/instructions.md

 ### 4. Check if a string is numeric

-Implement the `isNumericString` function, that should check if the value is a string that only consists of digits.
+Implement the `isNumericString` function, that should check if the value is a string that only consists of digits or a minus followed by digits indicating a negative number.
+Only integers should be considered, decimals are not considered numeric for this check of the recycling robot.

 ```javascript
 isNumericString(42);